jina-ai/jina/.github/2.0/cookbooks/Executor.md

 ### Use Executor out of the Flow

-`Executor` object can be used directly just like regular Python object.
+`Executor` object can be used directly just like a regular Python object.
 For example,

 ```python
 from jina import Executor, requests, DocumentArray, Document